 The making of the nest is a simple enough process.
 As the female geese make a hole in the soil and fill it with grasses, cattails, and twigs from nearby vegetation.
 To make a nest, that is approximately two feet deep and lined with feathers from its mammalian gland.

-ing the nest, they start laying the eggs, almost every two days.
+After the making the nest, they start laying the eggs, almost every two days.
 After all the groups of eggs are laid, the incubation can now take place because it would not begin until all eggs have been hatched so the goslings can all be hatched at the right time.
 And this hatching period can last from 25 to 30 days, while the female is going through all the this alone the male stands in protection ready to defends the female against any form of predator either human or animal.